Admission requirements

 Before you apply, please ask yourself the following questions:

-- Am I able to cope with alternating between theory and practice at - usually - two different locations over four years?
+- Am I up to alternating between theory and practice at - as a rule - two different locations over four years?

 - Am I prepared to travel long distances to the University of Lübeck during the theory phase?